Harshad-Sahu/moviefix/README.md

 - **NPM Version:** v9.8.1

 For optimal results or in case of any issues running the project, it is recommended to use Node v18.18.0 and NPM v9.8.1.
-Ensure to obtain an API Key from [TMDb](https://www.themoviedb.org/documentation/api) and add it to the configuration file.

 ## Getting Started